 From improving one’s mood to enhancing creativity skills and potential, doodling has been described by many experts around the world as an outlet for a person’s brain to keep on being focused or engaged in a particular activity — such as listening in class — even if things get too idle or dull.

 Furthermore, research conducted by Jackie Andrade, a professor from the University of Plymouth, found that people who doodled had a better time retaining their memories than those who just kept their minds inactive for a long period of time.

 Doodling has also helped many artists and intellectuals in enhancing and visualizing their mental concepts better.
 J.K.
 Rowling, the famous author of the Harry Potter collection, frequently doodled the characters in her story so that she could describe and write them better in her legendary tales.

 Doodling also acts as a stress reliever for many people.
 Doodles not only happen when people don’t think about things — in fact when one has too much on their head, but doodling has also been proven to be an effective outlet in releasing all the pent-up tension and unease.

 It is safe to say that doodling in fact offers a lot of advantages that may not seem as evident at first glance.
 But when one looks into doodles closer, the drawing style actually does a lot in terms of improving one’s mental state and overall state of mind.

-Check out the doodles going on in the background of this artwork.
+Check out the doodles and drawings going on in the background of this artwork.

 Wanderer above the Sea of media Painting,